-- completed all degree course requirements up to point of entry and - been out of the CCC nursing program for more than one year or - been previously enrolled in a nursing program at another college
+- completed all degree course requirements up to point of entry - been out of the CCC nursing program for more than one year or - been previously enrolled in a nursing program at another college

-Students seeking admission into other terms of the nursing program may be required to take a standardized test.
-Point of entry will be determined by the nursing faculty based on evaluation of scores.
+Students seeking admission into other terms of the nursing program will be required to audit courses, take exams, complete lab hours and demonstrate readiness to enter the program.
+Point of entry will be determined by the nursing faculty and director.